-From the 2020 YOA, the tax free investment information will be prepopulated with third party data received.

-- If any of the prepopulated information is incorrect, you must contact the third party (e.g. your bank) to rectify and resend the correct data to SARS. - Note: If you have more than 10 tax free investments to declare, consolidate the additional amounts and add it to the amount for the 10th institution on the return.

-Complete the following on your return:

-- 'Institution' - 'Investment Type' - 'Policy/Client No.' - 'Contributions made to a TFI during the year of assessment' (source code 4219) - 'Transfer in (from another TFI) during this year of assessment' (source code 4246) - Transfer out (to another TFI) during this year of assessment' (source code 4247) - 'Amounts withdrawn out of a TFI during the year of assessment' (source code 4248) - 'Net return on Investment Profit' (source code 4239) - 'Net return on Investment Loss' (source code 4240) - 'Interest' (source code 4241) - 'Dividends' (source code 4242) - 'Capital Gain' (source code 4243) - 'Capital Loss' (source code 4244) - 'Other' (source code 4257) Example: manufactured dividends

-Transfers from one tax free investment to another tax free investment are only admissible from 1 March 2018.

-- If you have transferred funds between TFI accounts, please ensure that you specify the amount transferred out of the one TFI account (source code 4247) and the amount transferred into the other TFI account (source code 4246). - Note: If the 'transfer in' amount is greater than the 'transfer out' amount, the excess is deemed to be contributions for the year of assessment and will be included when determining if the annual and lifetime contribution limits have been exceeded and if a penalty is applicable.
+- If a person contributes more than R500 000 in aggregate to a tax free investment, 40% penalty will be payable on the amount in excess of R500 000 (reduced by any penalty paid under the annual limit). - e) From 1 March 2024, if an individual's year of assessment is less than 12 months, the balance of the annual TFI limitation not fully utilised will be carried over to any subsequent year of assessment that falls within the same tax year. - If a taxpayer ceased to be resident and has more than one 'period' assessment for the same tax year, any balance of the annual TFI limitation not fully utilised in the taxpayer's first period assessment (as a South African tax resident) will be utilised in the taxpayer's subsequent period assessment (as a non-tax resident). - If a taxpayer was coded as insolvent during the year of assessment, any balance of the annual TFI limitation not fully utilised for tax reference number 1 (coded number) will be used for tax number 3 (new tax number), should the taxpayer declare tax free investment for the same tax year. - f) From the 2020 YOA, the tax free investment information will be prepopulated with third party data received. - If any of the prepopulated information is incorrect, you must contact the third party (e.g. your bank) to rectify and resend the correct data to SARS. - Note: If you have more than 10 tax free investments to declare, consolidate the additional amounts and add it to the amount for the 10th institution on the return. - g) Complete the following on your return: - 'Institution' - 'Investment Type' - 'Policy/Client No.' - 'Contributions made to a TFI during the year of assessment' (source code 4219) - 'Transfer in (from another TFI) during this year of assessment' (source code 4246) - Transfer out (to another TFI) during this year of assessment' (source code 4247) - 'Amounts withdrawn out of a TFI during the year of assessment' (source code 4248) - 'Net return on Investment Profit' (source code 4239) - 'Net return on Investment Loss' (source code 4240) - 'Interest' (source code 4241) - 'Dividends' (source code 4242) - 'Capital Gain' (source code 4243) - 'Capital Loss' (source code 4244) - 'Other' (source code 4257) Example: manufactured dividends - h) Transfers from one tax free investment to another tax free investment are only admissible from 1 March 2018. - If you have transferred funds between TFI accounts, please ensure that you specify the amount transferred out of the one TFI account (source code 4247) and the amount transferred into the other TFI account (source code 4246). - Note: In terms of Section 12T(6) transfers from one TFI account to another TFI account (of the same person) is not included when determining if the annual and lifetime contribution limits have been exceeded and if a penalty is applicable for the year of assessment.

-Example 1

-Mr Taxpayer completed the following amounts on his 2019 return:

-Contributions to Investment One R32 000 (code 4219) Transfer out of Investment One R3 000 (code 4247) Transfer into Investment Two R7 000 (code 4246)

-The 'transfer in' amount exceeds the 'transfer out' amount by R4 000 and is deemed to be new contributions for the 2019 tax year.
-Therefore the total contribution for the year is R36 000.

-Mr Taxpayer has exceeded the annual limit for the 2019 tax year by $R3\ 000$ and therefore $R1\ 200$ (i.e. $R36\ 000 - R33\ 000$) x 40%) will be added to normal tax payable after rebates.

-Mr Taxpayer completed the following amounts on his 2019 return:

-Contributions to Investment One R32 000 (code 4219) Transfer out of Investment One R7 000 (code 4247) Transfer into Investment Two R7 000 (code 4246)

-Mr Taxpayer has not exceeded the annual limit of R33 000 and no penalty applies for the 2019 tax year.

-6 RESIDENCY INFORMATION
+7 RESIDENCY INFORMATION